QuiddityAI/LLMonkey/README.md

 ```

+Besides that, each model provides following methods:
+- `generate_prompt_response`: generates a response to a single prompt
+- `generate_chat_response`: generates a response to a chat conversation
+- `generate_structured_response`: generates a response according to a provided Pydantic model
+- `generate_structured_array_response`: generates a response with an array of instances of provided Pydantic model
+- `rerank`: reranks a list of provided prompts
+- `to_litellm`: converts the model to litellm-compatible kwargs

 ### Converting to litellm

 Each model can be converted to litellm by generating corresponding litellm kwargs with method `.to_litellm`.